-The monastery of Hrissoskalitissa (golden stair) is dedicated to the Assumption of the Holy Mother.
-It is located at the southwest part of Kissamos, 73km away from Hania.
-The monastery is built on a rock and pilgrims visiting have to follow a staircase carved on it with 98 steps.
+The monastery of Chryssoskalitissa (golden stair GR: Χρυσοσκαλίτισα) is dedicated to the Assumption of the Holy Mother and the Holy Trinity.
+It is located at the southwest part of Kissamos, 70km away from Chania.
+The fortress like monastery is built on a rock and pilgrims visiting have to follow a staircase carved on it with 98 steps.
 According to the tradition, the last one was made of gold but only faithful people could see it.

 The monastery of Gonia (GR: Μονή Γωνιάς) or Panagia Odigitria, is located 1 km north of Kolimbari (along the Spatha penninsula) and 24 km from the city of Chania in a wonderful place with a magnificent view to the bay of Hania.
 It was built in the 17th century, in the Venetian fortress style, and it is dedicated to the Assumption of the Virgin.

 The museum is housed in the katholikon of the Venetian monastery of St. Francis.
 During the period of the Turkish occupation it was the Muslim mosque of Yussuf Pasha, while in modern times it was used as a cinema or a storehouse for military equipment.
 Since 1963 it has been functioning as the Archaeological Museum of the city.
 Apart from the permanent exhibition, the museum houses temporary exhibitions in the frame of certain local events

 The Franciscan monastery of San Salvatore, that houses the Byzantine and Post-Byzantine Collection of Chania, was built on the west side of the fortress of Chania, in three phases from the 15th century until the late Venetian period (middle of 17th century).
 The extensive restoration of the church made it possible to identify more clearly the various building phases of the monument, unify the space, and display its austere, uncluttered architectural features to good effect.
 The original church, which probably dates from the 15th century, was the small domed section on the east side.